-Samples were analyzed for total mercury, as either individual fish or composite samples, using a direct mercury analyzer (DMA) at the CDFW Moss Landing Marine Laboratories (MLML) or Cold Vapor Atomic Absorption (CVAA) at IIRMES Laboratories.
+Samples were analyzed for total mercury, as either individual fish or composite samples, using a direct mercury analyzer (DMA) at the CDFW Moss Landing Marine Laboratories (MLML).
 The DMA method utilizes thermal decomposition and atomic absorption.
-The CVAA method determines the concentration of mercury by measuring the amount of radiation it absorbs.
 OEHHA assumed all mercury detected was methylmercury, which is the most common form found in fish and is also the more toxic form (Bloom, 1992).
-Table 2 shows the averages and ranges for total length4, as well as mercury concentrations in each fish species.
-The DMA method detection limit (MDL)5 and the reporting limit (RL)6 for total mercury were reported at 4 or 12, and 12 or 36 parts per billion (ppb), respectively.
-The CVAA method had an RL of 20 ppb; the MDL was not reported.
-Although mercury was detected at commonly found concentrations in the TSMP study, the MDL, RL, and methodology for mercury analysis were not reported.
+Table 2 shows the averages and ranges for total length5, as well as mercury concentrations in each fish species.
+The DMA method detection limit (MDL)6 and the reporting limit (RL)7 for total mercury were each reported at 12 parts per billion (ppb).